DCotterill/halixia-hugo/content/ma/support-the-arts-352.md

 layout: static
 ---

-Ways you can support your local arts community
+Ways you can support your local arts community.

 Find out how to support arts in your local community, knowing you are helping build a healthy, robust and diverse society.